Over decade after being arrested on 3 160 charges, businessman Gary Porritt and his assistant Susan Bennett may finally stand trail.

 Two appeal court decisions offer a glimpse of a system eroded by rank apathy and abuse of power.

-The Presidency abandoned previous plans to rely on the fact that the Khampepe report was "missing", in it's efforts to present the report's release.
+The presidency abandoned previous plans to rely on the fact that the Khampepe report was "missing", in its efforts to prevent the report's release.

 Helen Zille says she holds the culmination of six court cases in five years in a bag, and President Jacob Zuma says he is happy with the process.